Modified recombination and the Hubble tension: Discussion

 The $S_8$ tensions is trivially reduced in models of modified recombination that yield larger values of $H_0$.
 This is because $\Omega_m h^2$ does not change by much in these models, and neither do the other cosmological parameters that determine $\sigma_8$.
 Hence, a larger $h$ automatically implies a smaller $\Omega_m$ and hence a smaller $S_8$ ($S_8 \equiv \sigma_8 \sqrt{\Omega_m /0.3}$).

-The fact that modified recombination solutions to the Hubble tension generically reduce $\Omega_m$ exacerbates the disagreement with the larger $\Omega_m$ measured from the recent SN datasets, as also pointed out in~\cite{Lee:2022gzh,Poulin:2024ken}.
-However, for the models we studied, this tension is in the 2-3$\sigma$ range (see Table~\ref{t:parameters_all}), which is relatively mild.
-Furthermore, there are good reason for viewing the $\Omega_m$ problem as being separate from the Hubble tension.
-It arises from the fact that the shapes of the conformal distance-redshift curves deduced from the uncalibrated BAO and SN datasets covering the same redshift range are not well-accommodated by the same flat $\Lambda$CDM cosmology -- DESI BAO measure $\Omega_m = 0.295 \pm 0.015$~\cite{DESI:2024mwx}, while PP SN yield $\Omega_m = 0.334 \pm 0.018$~\cite{Brout:2022vxf}.
+The fact that modified recombination solutions to the Hubble tension generically reduce $\Omega_m$ exacerbates the disagreement with the larger $\Omega_m$ measured from the recent SN datasets, as also pointed out in~\cite{Lee:2022gzh,Baryakhtar:2024rky,Poulin:2024ken}.
+However, for the models we studied, this tension is in the 2$-$3$\sigma$ range (see Table~\ref{t:parameters_all}), which is relatively mild.
+Furthermore, while a reliable determination of $\Omega_m$ from uncalibrated BAO and SN is of direct relevance to the Hubble tension discussion~\cite{Blanchard:2022xkk,Poulin:2024ken,Pedrotti:2024kpn}, there are good reason for viewing the root cause of the $\Omega_m$ problem as being separate from the Hubble tension.
+It arises from the fact that the shapes of the conformal distance-redshift curves deduced from the BAO and SN datasets covering the same redshift range are not well accommodated by the same flat $\Lambda$CDM cosmology -- DESI BAO measure $\Omega_m = 0.295 \pm 0.015$~\cite{DESI:2024mwx}, while PP SN yield $\Omega_m = 0.334 \pm 0.018$~\cite{Brout:2022vxf}.
 Departures from the flat $\Lambda$CDM, such as the dynamical dark energy models which fit the BAO+SN combination better, do not help raise the value of $H_0$~\cite{DESI:2024mwx}.
 We also note that Planck and DESI are in excellent consistency with each other in models with lower sound horizon that yield $H_0 \sim 70$ km/s/Mpc~\cite{Pogosian:2024ykm}.